 5. Slows the Growth of Many Types of Cancer

-However, when it comes to cancer-fighting nutrients, fucoidan wins the top spot.
+When it comes to cancer-fighting nutrients, fucoidan is now considered one of the most powerful.
 Studies on fucoidan have found that it causes cancer cells to die (a process known as “apoptosis”) in leukemia, colon, breast and lung cancer.
-(9, 10, 11) It’s the fucoidan and fucoxanthin combo that makes this sea vegetable one of the most effective cancer-fighting foods.
+It’s the fucoidan and fucoxanthin combo that makes this sea vegetable one of the most effective cancer-fighting foods.

 6. Natural Anti-Inflammatory

-As a general defense against most diseases, I always recommend following a diet rich in anti-inflammatory foods.
+As a general defense against most diseases, it’s often recommended to follow a diet rich in anti-inflammatory foods.
 Inflammation is at the root of most diseases, and it’s hypothesized that chronic inflammation may be caused by an overactive immune system, flooding the body with dangerous hormones.

 7. Helps Prevent Bone Loss